Graph-ICS/Graph-ICS/readme.md

 </center>

 - Close QtCreator.
-- Add the following path to the env variables C:\Qt\5.11.0\msvc2017_64\bin  (path also may differ)
-like in step 4.2.

 ## 6. Install and Build ITK

 6.1.
+Create a folder "lib" in D: (you can also install create a folder "lib" somewhere else, but you have to change some lines in the CMake textfile later and pay attention to the paths which are used as a example in this installation guide, you have to changed them to your path where you have created your lib folder)

-Create a folder “ ITK ” with a subfolder “ bin ” at the empty lib folder in the project you downloaded in step 1 (for example C:\Graph-ICS\lib)
+6.1.
+In D:\lib create a subfolder “ ITK ” with a subfolder “ bin ” so that the path looks like this: D:\lib\Itk\bin
 6.2.
 Go to https://github.com/InsightSoftwareConsortium/ITK

 - Go to branches